Version: 1.4 | Date: 17th Mar 2020

 Some of the vulnerabilities that you come across in the products that were downloaded from wso2.com might have already been fixed.
-For more information on the security patches issued publicly by WSO2, see Security Patch Releases.
+For more information on the security advisories issued publicly by WSO2, see Security Advisories page.

 Prerequisites for reporting Vulnerabilities